EvgeniySaschenko/newcatalog/README.md

 <br>

-2. <b>(OPTIONAL)</b> You can fork this repository to edit the <b>.env-prod</b> file (more on that later) via the Github interface.
+2. <b>(OPTIONAL)</b> Fork this repository to be able to change the environment variables in the <b>.env-custom</b> file through the github interface.
+I also recommend making your repository private.
-It is also recommended to change the name of the "newcatalog" repository, the name must comply with the following rules: the name must be unique for the server, must begin with a lowercase letter of the Latin alphabet, may contain numbers, dashes.
-For example, if your site is called <b>example.com</b> you can name the repository <b>example-com</b>
 <br>

 3. Run this command in the GIT console to download the repositories to your computer <a name="install-git-clone"></a>